Bonsai BIM (Blender IFC) MCP server

 get_selected_ifc_entities

-Gets information about currently selected IFC entities.
+Retrieves information about IFC entities currently selected in Blender.

 Example: "Tell me about the elements I've selected in Blender"